Get Tech Tips

 Cracking the tough ones

-So, let’s say that we’ve fixed all of the leaks on our initial survery, got the units charged back up to normal levels and we’re still seeing a slow drop in the amount of refrigerant in the rack.
-We KNOW that there’s a leak somewhere.
-We bring our detector in the building from a clean calibration out by the truck, it alerts at the door.
+So, let’s say that we’ve fixed all of the leaks on our initial survey and got the units charged back up to normal levels, but we still see a slow drop in the amount of refrigerant in the rack.
+We KNOW there’s a leak somewhere.
+We bring our detector in the building from a clean calibration out by the truck, and it alerts at the door.
 Yeah, we’ve got a leak in this building.
-A check of the mechanical room, the fixtures and the condenser however, show nothing.
-Maybe we’re getting an alert in one part of the building so let’s focus our efforts there.
-First step will be typically be shutting down the air circulation.
-Kill HVAC equipment, exhaust fans and anything else that’s going to circulate air.
+A check of the mechanical room, the fixtures, and the condenser, however, show nothing.
+Maybe we’re getting an alert in one part of the building, so let’s focus our efforts there.
+The first step will typically be shutting down the air circulation.
+Kill HVAC equipment, exhaust fans, and anything else that’s going to circulate air.
 Pay attention to smaller fans because sometimes it doesn’t take much air to move that refrigerant around.
 What we’re looking to do is allow that refrigerant to settle into one area.
 That’s going to help us to narrow down the location of that leak.

-Work methodically, checking every bit of exposed piping, checking under insulation, in chases both overhead and underground and follow every single alert your detector gives.
+Work methodically, checking every bit of exposed piping, under insulation, and in chases both overhead and underground.
+Follow every single alert your detector gives.
 There are no shortcuts to this job.
-It is tedious, difficult and very often frustrating work.
-Be patient and methodical in your searching and bring lots of soap and lots of flashlight batteries.
+It is tedious, difficult, and very often frustrating work.
+Be patient and methodical in your search, and bring lots of soap and flashlight batteries.

-Depending on the location and angle of the leak, you can’t always hear it or at least my old, defective ears can’t.
+Depending on the location and angle of the leak, you can’t always hear it—or at least my old, defective ears can’t.
 In cases like this, I’ll often lower system pressure closer and closer to atmospheric without going below that.
-This allows a large leak to be located more easily.
+That allows a large leak to be located more easily.
 Also, back to basic observation techniques, I’ll run my fingers around and over the pipes.
 Even though I can’t hear the leaks, I can feel the escaping refrigerant gas.

-Another problem with very large leaks and electronic leak detectors is that, once a large leak is repaired, the refrigerant in the ambient air doesn’t just ‘magically’ go away.
-Sometimes we need to walk away after repairing a large leak, allow the building HVAC system to do its job of circulating air in the building, bringing in some fresh air and diluting the refrigerant in the atmosphere so it doesn’t affect our search for more leaks.
+Another problem with very large leaks and electronic leak detectors is that, once a large leak is repaired, the refrigerant in the ambient air doesn't just ‘magically’ go away.
+Sometimes we need to walk away after repairing a large leak and allow the building's HVAC system to do its job of circulating air in the building, bringing in some fresh air, and diluting the refrigerant in the atmosphere, so it doesn't affect our search for more leaks.

-At the beginning, I said that a leak like the one on that service call was ultimately preventable.
+In the beginning, I said that a leak like the one on that service call was ultimately preventable.
 Again, this is where a comprehensive maintenance program helps a lot.
-The ultimate CAUSE of that relief valve opening traced back to a defective high pressure cutout control.
-A single phase power outage caused the condenser to stop, that resulted in higher than normal head pressure and, had the safety controls been operating normally, the safeties would have shut the compressors down and prevented that problem.
-It would have still resulted in a service call, but it wouldn’t have been a 500# refrigerant loss.
+The ultimate CAUSE of that relief valve opening traced back to a defective high-pressure cutout control.
+A single-phase power outage caused the condenser to stop, which resulted in higher than normal head pressure.
+Had the safety controls been operating normally, the safeties would have shut the compressors down and prevented that problem.
+It would have still resulted in a service call, but it wouldn’t have been a 500-pound refrigerant loss.
 Detailed and comprehensive service and maintenance procedures include more than just leak checking.